PowerPoint Karaoke – Your Final Project

-The most probabale reason why you’re here is because your professor required you to create a Karaoke using Powerpoint.
-This is the usual final project when you are learning Powerpoint.
+The most probable reason why you’re here is that your professor required you to create a Karaoke using PowerPoint.
+This is the usual final project when you are learning PowerPoint.
 I’m not sure if it’s the correct project but you need it so here’s how to do it!

-I have to warn you though that creating karaoke using Powerpoint is a tedious process.
-You need patience to succeed in creating a Karaoke Powerpoint that will boost your grade.
+I have to warn you though that creating karaoke using PowerPoint is a tedious process.
+You need the patience to succeed in creating a Karaoke PowerPoint that will boost your grade.

-1. Choose and download a song from websites that offer instrumental versions like Free Karaoke.
-If your professor allows your music to have vocals, you can download an mp3 from other websites like Videokeman.
+1. Choose and download a song from websites that offer instrumental versions.
+If your professor allows your music to have vocals, you can download an mp3 from other websites.

 3. Click on Insert > Audio > Audio from File.